dschnare/mustachepp/Readme.md

 # Usage

+Mustache++ modifies the existing Mustache object in-place so the same API you're used to with Mustache is preserved.
+Mustache++ only overrides and adds extensions to the existing Mustache object.

 First thing's first, learn [Mustache](http://mustache.github.com/mustache.5.html).
 Mustache is a simple yet powerful logic-less templating syntax.
 Since Mustache++ is a superset of Mustache all techniques and knowledage transfer to Mustache++ one-to-one.

 Next, learn the extensions.
 Mustache++ provides several extensions to Mustache in a way that maintains 100% backward compatability with Mustache.js.